collier-jo/bank_tech_test/jasmine-standalone-3.5.0/README.md

 SO THAT I can track peoples finances
 I NEED to have an accurate record of a bank customers withdrawals

+### Edge Cases:
+- Someone tries to withdraw money they do not have
+- someone prints a statement without activity

 ## Install instructions